davebiagioni/news-bias-classifier/docs/README.md

-# Predicting Political Bias in the News with a Recurrent Neural Network
+# Predicting Political Bias in the News with Recurrent Neural Networks

 __Under Construction :)__